 If you are creating Insights reports that do not include pre-made elements, you might need to build a custom metric.
 You can write MAQL (Multi-Dimension Analytical Query Language) in Insights' Advanced Metric Editor to create custom metrics.

 This tip provides an overview of building your own custom metrics.
-For more in-depth information on using the Advanced Metric Editor, see GoodData's video How to create a custom metric .
+For more in-depth information on using the Advanced Metric Editor, see GoodData's documentation Creating and using metrics.
 For additional resources on using Insights, see Insights resources (Professional and Enterprise) .

 This tip contains the following sections: